TheMiningKing/ethereum-miner-bula/README.md

 and your rig would start submitting shares on behalf of my wallet.
 You probably want the shares to be credited to your wallet ([though feel free to kick some change my way](https://etherscan.io/address/0xd24def0856636050cf891befc0fa69ecf96c160b)).

-As it stands, everything is set up to join Dwarfpool and start mining.
-There are four scripts of which you need to be aware on your new installation:
+As it stands, everything is set up to join 2Miners and start mining.
+Relevant configuration files include:

 - `~/go.sh`
-- `~/dwarfpool-start.sh`
+- `~/2miners-start.sh`
 - `~/geth-start.sh`
-- `~/eth-pool/eth-proxy.conf`

 ### geth-start.sh

 Start the Ethereum node.
 This isn't absolutely necessary, though I find an improvement in my hashrate when it is running.

-### dwarfpool-start.sh
+### 2miners-start.sh

-There are a bunch of examples on how to connect to Dwarfpool.
-Really, just make sure you change your wallet address otherwise you'll be mining for me.
+Make sure you change your wallet address otherwise you'll be mining for me.

-### ~/eth-pool/eth-proxy.conf

-This is a Dwarfpool-heavy configuration. `eth-pool` is their stratum mining proxy.
-The file itself is well documented.
-I'll leave it to you to set your wallet address, et al.

 ### go.sh